perone/feste/docs/source/index.rst

 |Lint| |Tests| |Coverage| |License|

 Welcome to **Feste**.
-Feste is a free and open-source framework with permissive license that allows scalable compositioning of NLP tasks using a graph execution model that is optimized and executed by specialized schedulers.
+Feste is a free and open-source framework with permissive license that allows scalable composition of NLP tasks using a graph execution model that is optimized and executed by specialized schedulers.